contains the active ingredient erlotinib

 Do not let yourself run out of medicine over the weekend or on holidays.

-Smokers should stop smoking while taking TARCEVA as blood levels of TARCEVA may be reduced.
+Smokers should stop smoking while taking Tarceva as blood levels of Tarceva may be

 Things to be careful of